mohousch/neutrino2/README.md

 <h1 align="center">
-  Welcome to neutrino2 software
+  Welcome to NeutrinoNG software
 </h1>

 - the GUI is completely reworked.
 - i18n localizaton.
 - skin support.
-- plugins interfaces: legacy, lua and python (exp) neutrino2 shares all his functionality with plugins. and more...
+- plugins interfaces: legacy, lua and python (exp) NeutrinoNG shares all his functionality with plugins. and more...

   happy zapping

-## How to build neutrino2 for PC (x86) ##
+## How to build NeutrinoNG for PC (x86) ##

 ```bash
 $:~ git clone https://github.com/mohousch/neutrino2.git